himanshu0330/BlockChain/Solidity/readme.md

 ## Note

 Remember Data Storage on Blockchain basically means Data is Stroed on Trasaction Logs.
 2. Indexing Concept is also explained in file.
 Note that it can be used with only 3 parameters, it is used in making of Dapps, and Web3 Apps.

+# Multiple Inheritance
+1. This concept comes into play when a Contract demand to use functions and variables of more than one contract at same time.
+## Some Rules must follow:-
+Base Like come First<br> Right to Left<br> Depth first manner